HPMortys/Test1/README.md

    os.environ["KERAS_OCR_CACHE_DIR"] = 'models'
    ```

    The model has been already trained, so we use it only for inference stage.
+At the inference stage, the final output can be delivered in various shapes, such as word boxes or character boxes, and further polygons.

    Then we pass the trained model and images to inference function: